jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Source: Saha (2018)

 Note: The given concepts can also be extended to multiple channels.
-Now each filter exists of multiple kernels added together.
+Now each filter consists of multiple kernels added together.

 The convolutions of the second convolutional layer are the combination of the convolved output of the first layer.
 Compared to the image above:

 Instead of having for example 3 channels (R,G,B), the output of the first convolution may have 16,32 or 128 or many more channels.
 For each filter of the first convolutional layer, there is one channel output.
-In the second convolutional layer, these are filtered accordingly, with a kernel for each channel and added up to build one filter/output of the second convolutional layer.
+In the second convolutional layer, these are filtered accordingly.
+For each channel, a kernel is applied and added up together to build one filter/output of the second convolutional layer.

 ---